zoff99/sorma2/README.md

 ```

 your project is now ready to start.<br>
-enter the project directory:
+enter the generator directory:
 ```bash
 cd ./gen/
 ls -al
 ```

-now move or copy all *.java files in the `gen` directory into your Android or Java project source tree
+now move or copy all *.java files from the generator directory into your Android or Java project source tree
 ```bash
 cd gen/
 # remove class files